Deploying images

 Wipe, image, drivers, identity — a machine that boots up finished.

-Destructive by design — deploy erases the target disk.
-It only
+Destructive by design — use at your own risk.
+Deploy erases the

 DEPLOY